ibm-cloud-docs/codeengine/servicebind-config.md

 ## Unbinding service instances
 {: #unbind}

-Unbinding service instances from an app, job, or function workloads removes existing service bindings.
+Unbinding service instances from an application, job, or function workloads removes existing service bindings.

-When you unbind (or remove) a service binding, you are deleting the association of the app, job, or function workload with the service access secret such that the workload no longer has access to previously bound {{site.data.keyword.cloud_notm}} service.
+When you unbind (or remove) a service binding, you are deleting the association of the application, job, or function workload with the service access secret such that the workload no longer has access to previously bound {{site.data.keyword.cloud_notm}} service.

 After a service binding is defined between your application and a service instance, the service binding is active as long as the application and the service instance is active, or you haven't completed an unbind operation to remove the service binding.
 If the service instance is deleted, you'll need to manually delete the service binding.

 ### Unbinding a service instance from the console
 {: #unbind-ui}